Plumsail/documents-docs/source/user-guide/processes/start-process-ms-flow-part.rst

-You can use `Plumsail Documents connector <https://emea.flow.microsoft.com/en-us/connectors/shared_plumsail/plumsail-documents/>`_ for Microsoft Flow to start a process.
+You can use `Plumsail Documents connector <https://emea.flow.microsoft.com/en-us/connectors/shared_plumsail/plumsail-documents/>`_ for Power Automate (Microsoft Flow) to start a process.
 Start by `creating an API key <../user-guide/api-keys.html>`_.
 You will need it in your flow.

 Then add the `Start process <../flow/actions/document-processing.html#start-process>`_ action to your flow.
 You will be asked for *'Connection Name'* and for *'Access Key'*.
 You can type any name for the connection.
 For example, *'Plumsail Documents'*.
 Then paste API key that you created earlier to *'Access Key'*.